noloman/user-management-api/README.md

    - This will save `openapi.json` in the project root for Bruno import.
    - Use `Import > OpenAPI` in Bruno and select the new file.

+When you use the `export-openapi.sh` script, both `openapi.json` and `openapi.yaml` are automatically updated in your project root.
+The script will convert JSON to YAML using yq (if available) or Python.
+If neither is installed, you'll receive a helpful error message.

+- For YAML: In Bruno, select `Import > OpenAPI` and choose `openapi.yaml`.
+- For JSON: You can also use `openapi.json` if preferred or for tools requiring JSON format.

 _Use the manual method for static specs, or the script if your docs reflect live changes or annotations!_

 ## RBAC & Roles